GenomaGames/genoma-invaders/_tutorials/02-how-to-move-2d-objects-in-unity.md

 We are not going to go through details about the structure of code and Unity API in this tutorial as we want to see results as early as possible.
 To get more info about this topics, you can refer to [Unity's Manual section "Creating and Using Scripts"](https://docs.unity3d.com/2020.1/Documentation/Manual/CreatingAndUsingScripts.html), [Unity API Scripting Reference](https://docs.unity3d.com/2020.1/Documentation/ScriptReference/index.html) and [Unity Learn](https://learn.unity.com/)

-This time we will **learn to move 2D Object in Unity by scripting in C# using Game Components**.

 ## Requirements

 - To have completed ["**Getting Started in Unity 2D Game Development**"](../_tutorials/01-getting-started-with-unity-2d-game-development.md)